christianleong/christianleong/README.md

 </p>

 <p align="justify">
-I have recently completed a 12-week Software Engineering Immersive Bootcamp, and I’m eager to leverage my problem-solving abilities, communication skills and adaptability, in tackling new challenges and providing solutions both in front-end and back-end development.
+I recently completed a 12-week Software Engineering Immersive Bootcamp, and I’m eager to leverage my problem-solving abilities, communication skills and adaptability, in tackling new challenges and providing solutions both in front-end and back-end development.
 I'm thrilled about the opportunities ahead and eager to absorb knowledge and contribute in a collaborative team environment.
 </p>

 <p align="justify">